 Open the project properties and select the After completion section.
 In the list of actions select Exit Extreme Picture Finder to make the program close after the download is finished.
 Then select the Project file section and copy the content of the topmost field called Project file name inside the "Projects" folder to the Windows Clipboard.
 We'll need this information for Windows Task Scheduler later.
 Now you can click OK to close the project properties window and save the project settings.

-There is one more thing to do in Extreme Picture Finder - allow multiply instances of the program to run simultaneously.
+There is one more thing to do in Extreme Picture Finder - allow multiple instances of the program to run simultaneously.
 It's required to process command line parameters correctly, plus it'll allow you to run several download projects simultaneously.
-So open Extreme Picture Finder options (menu item Tools - Options...), select the Advanced section and check the Allow multiply program instances box.
+So open Extreme Picture Finder options (menu item Tools - Options...), select the Advanced section and check the Allow multiple program instances box.
 Another useful option in the General section - Start minimized which makes Extreme Picture Finder hide main program window and do all the work in the background.
 Click OK to save the settings.

 Now you can close Extreme Picture Finder and open the Windows Task Scheduler.
 You'll need the following parameters in the Create basic task wizard: